 You want to highlight what makes your company unique.
 What are the benefits of your services?
 What are the features of your salon?
-Are all your products vegan or chemical free?
-Did you win an award for best hair salon in your city?
+Are all your products vegan or chemical-free?
+Did you win an award for the best hair salon in your city?

 Including client reviews and the number of clients you have served is another great addition to your text ad.
 This information must be true.
 It could be from a testimonial written on Yelp about your business, or even something a blogger/influencer posted about your salon.

 Your headline is essentially what will draw potential customers to your ad.
 Make every word you write count, because if it isn’t good then people won’t click on it.
 Aim to write 3 headlines.
 Although these won’t always be shown together it is nice to do because it gives your ad a bigger space on Google.

 Here are some other guidelines for writing your ad: